Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

-It can also be shown that the equations of motion of the kcH-theory are implied by the ones of this theory in $M_{\mbox{ AF}}$ thanks to the conditions $\pi = \mathcal{E}=0$.
+With regards to the equations of motion, the arguments are the same of the previous section, since once we have arrived at the conditions $\pi = \mathcal{E} = 0$ in $M_{\mbox{ AF}}$, the same variational arguments (with the same redefinition of the Lagrange multipliers) show that the equations of motion of the kcH-theory are implied by the ones of this theory in $M_{\mbox{ AF}}$.
 Therefore, all the asymptotically flat solutions of this theory are also solutions of the kcH-theory.
-In view of the previous discussion, we conclude that the set of asymptotically flat solutions is exactly the same for both theories.
+Since in the previous section we have seen that any solution of the later is a solution of the former, we conclude that the set of asymptotically flat configurations is exactly the same for both theories.

-\paragraph{Large-distance effective theory.} To define the effective theory for large distances we truncate the potential at the lowest order in spatial derivatives, leaving only the $z=1$ terms (here we do not consider cosmological constant).
-The $z=1$ potential is $\mathcal{V}^{(z=1)} = - \beta R - \alpha a_k a^k$, where $\beta,\alpha$ are coupling constants.
-Constraints $\mathcal{H}^i$ and $\phi^1$ preserve their forms given in Eqs.~(\ref{momentumconstraint}) and (\ref{nablapiconstraint}) since they do not depend on the chose potential.
-Constraint $\mathcal{H}$ becomes
+\paragraph{Large-distance effective theory.} To define the effective theory for large distances we truncate the potential $\mathcal{V}$ at the lowest order in spatial derivatives, leaving only the $z=1$ terms (here we do not consider cosmological constant).
+The $z=1$ potential is